A two-table theorem for a disordered Chinese restaurant process: One-table result: Proof of Theorem

 \subsection{New and unfit tables do not contribute}

 To get convergence of $\Gamma_t$ on $\mathcal S$ rather than $\mathcal W$ we prove that ``new'' tables, as well as tables with small weight, are too small to contribute to the limit.
-We start with the new tables. \begin{lemma} {\cec Let $x_{\max} = \infty$ in the Weibull and Gumbel cases, $x_{\max} = 1$ in the Fr\'echet case.} For all $\varepsilon, \kappa>0$, there exists $x<x_{\max}$ such that, for all sufficiently large $t$,
+We start with the new tables. \begin{lemma} For all $\varepsilon, \kappa>0$, there exists {\peter $x_0<M$} such that, for all sufficiently large $t$, {\cec for all $x\geq x_0$,}

 where

 \end{lemma}